 What are the different types of fasting?Question: "What are the different types of fasting?"

-Answer: Usually, fasting is the abstaining of food for a certain period of time.
+Answer: Usually, fasting is the abstaining from food for a certain period of time.
 There are different types of fasting in the Bible, however, and not all of them involve food.
 Many people in the Bible fasted, including Moses, David, and Daniel in the Old Testament and Anna, Paul, and Jesus Christ in the New Testament.
 Many important figures in Christian history attested to fasting’s value, as do many Christians today.

 Biblical fasting is often closely linked to repentance, as in the examples of David, the nation of Israel, and the city of Nineveh.
 Fasting is also related to passionate prayer, as in the examples of King Jehoshaphat and Queen Esther.
 Biblical fasting comes from a humble heart seeking God (Isaiah 58:3–7).
 John MacArthur comments on Isaiah 58: “The people complained when God did not recognize their religious actions, but God responded that their fastings had been only half-hearted.
 Hypocritical fasting resulted in contention, quarreling, and pretense, excluding the possibility of genuine prayer to God.
 Fasting consisted of more than just an outward ritual and a mock repentance, it involved penitence over sin and consequent humility, disconnecting from sin and oppression of others, feeding the hungry, and acting humanely toward those in need.”